Software QA Testing Checklists

 #2) Exit Criteria Checklist

 As the name indicates, this is a checklist that aids in the decision making of whether a testing phase/cycle should be stopped or continued.

-Since, a defect free product is not possible and we will have to make sure that we test to the best extent possible in the given amount of time – a checklist of the below effect is created to track the most important criteria that needs to be met to deem a testing phase satisfactory.
+Since a defect-free product is not possible and we will have to make sure that we test to the best extent possible in the given amount of time – a checklist of the below effect is created to track the most important criteria that need to be met to deem a testing phase satisfactory.

 |100% Test Scripts executed||Done|

 |95% of Medium severity defects have been closed|

 |All remaining defects are either canceled or documented as Change Requests for a future release|